AllanOricil/esp32-mfa-authenticator/README.md

 ### 🔜 Unlock with fingerprint

 Instead of typing a pin code, it will be possible to unlock the board using a fingerprint.
 The goal is to ease the access to the TOTP codes, while maintaining them secure.
 It will also work globally or by group.

+### 🔜 Create chrome extension to ease registering TOTP secrets

+When the ESP32-MFA-Authenticator extension is enabled, a new button called "register secret" appears, in the browser's context menu, when right clicking over a QR code.
+When selecting this button, the registration flow starts.

 ## 💖 Become a Sponsor